MenteeBot

 A top speed of 1.5 m/s (5.4 km/h) approximates human walking pace, enabling the robot to keep up with people in shared environments.

-The MenteeBot uses LLM-based cognitive mapping + Sim2Real reinforcement learning as its intelligence backbone.
+The MenteeBot uses Sim2Real learning for gait and hand movement; NeRF-based real-time 3D mapping/localization; dynamic navigation; Large Language Models for cognitive mapping and advanced task execution as its intelligence backbone.
 This AI platform powers the robot's decision-making, perception processing, and autonomous behavior.
 The sophistication of the AI stack directly impacts how well the robot handles unexpected situations and adapts to new environments.

 MenteeBot Sensor Suite